MystenLabs/sui/.changeset/twenty-squids-double.md

 '@mysten/deepbook': minor
 ---

-GetLevel2BookStatus method of deepbook can retrieve both ask and bid side in a single call, if side is left undefined
+GetLevel2BookStatus method of deepbook can retrieve both ask and bid side in a single call, if input argument is equal to 'both'.